squid-cache/squid-cache.github.io/docs/KnowledgeBase/Ubuntu.md

     --with-pidfile=/var/run/squid.pid

 Plus, of course, any custom configuration options you may need.

-  - :x:
-    For Debian Jesse (8), Ubuntu Oneiric (11.10), or older **squid3** packages; the above *squid* labels should have a **3** appended.

-  - :x:
-    Remember these are only defaults.
-Altering squid.conf you can point the logs at the right path anyway without either the workaround or the patching.

 As always, additional libraries may be required to support the features you want to build.
 The default package dependencies can be installed